 The Law Offices of James S. Rogers currently represents client TM following two brain surgeries Dr. Johnny Delashaw of Swedish Hospital performed on her.

 TM lives in Soldotna, Alaska and suffered from serious migraines for several years, as well as blurry vision and other symptoms.
-TM was ultimately diagnosed with a brain aneurysm, and was referred to Swedish Hospital in Seattle to be operated on by neurosurgeon Dr. Delashaw.
+TM was ultimately diagnosed with a brain aneurism, and was referred to Swedish Hospital in Seattle to be operated on by neurosurgeon Dr. Delashaw.
 Swedish had recruited Dr. Delashaw in 2013 based on his reputation as a “workhorse surgeon”, despite the fact that he had been dogged by an internal investigation about the quality of his care at his prior position.

-Dr. Delashaw performed the surgery on TM’s aneurysm in early 2014, conducting the more invasive “clipping” procedure, rather than the much less invasive “coiling” procedure.
-Unbeknownst to TM, the location and shape of her aneurysm meant that it could have been surgically treated through the “coiling” method.
-The “clipping” procedure involved removing a portion of TM’s skull to access the aneurysm, whereas the “coiling” method could have treated the aneurysm through a flexible catheter which would not have necessitated the removal of a part of TM’s skull.
+Dr. Delashaw performed the surgery on TM’s aneurism in early 2014, conducting the more invasive “clipping” procedure, rather than the much less invasive “coiling” procedure.
+Unbeknownst to TM, the location and shape of her aneurism meant that it could have been surgically treated through the “coiling” method.
+The “clipping” procedure involved removing a portion of TM’s skull to access the aneurism, whereas the “coiling” method could have treated the aneurism through a flexible catheter which would not have necessitated the removal of a part of TM’s skull.
 As this Seattle Times article recounts, patients who undergo the more invasive “clipping” procedure spend twice as much time in the hospital postoperatively than those who benefit from the “coiling” procedure and have a significantly longer recovery time.
 Investigations have revealed that after Dr. Delahsaw was hired by Swedish in 2013, the rates of the “clipping” procedures dramatically increased above the statewide average.
 The invasive surgical nature of the “clipping” procedure allowed Swedish and Dr. Delashaw to charge significantly more for TM’s surgery.

 Following the first surgery Dr. Delashaw performed, TM was cleared by Swedish to fly home to Alaska.
 On the flight home, TM developed significant postoperative complications from the pressure changes during the flight and also developed an infection on the surgical site.
 Once the flight landed, she was immediately rushed to a nearby emergency room where she learned that the infection may have developed during the “clipping” procedure.
 TM then had to undergo additional surgical interventions to attempt to address the damage that Dr. Delashaw had caused in the first surgery.